-During fiscal 2020, each director attended at least 75% of the aggregate of the total Board meetings and the total meetings held by all of the Committees on which he or she served during the periods that he or she served.
-Because of travel restrictions that were being implemented at the time of our 2020 Annual Meeting to reduce the spread of COVID-19, each of our Directors attended our 2020 Annual Meeting by telephone, other than Mr. Keohane, who participated from the Company's offices, and Dr. Wolfgruber.
+During fiscal 2021, each director attended at least 75% of the aggregate of the total Board meetings and the total meetings held by all of the Committees on which he or she served during the periods that he or she served.
+Because of travel restrictions that were being implemented at the time of our 2021 Annual Meeting to reduce the spread of COVID-19, the Annual Meeting was held in a virtual meeting format by live webcast and each of our Directors attended and were available to respond to questions.

-Code of Business Ethics
+Code of Business Ethics and Training

 We have adopted a code of ethics that applies to all of our employees and directors, including the Chief Executive Officer, the Chief Financial Officer, the Controller and other senior financial officers.
-In fiscal 2020, each of our directors completed our Code of Business Ethics on-line compliance training program that we require our employees to complete.
+In fiscal 2021, each of our directors completed our Code of Business Ethics on-line compliance training program that we require our employees to complete.
+In addition, in fiscal 2021, as part of our risk oversight of our information technology systems and risk mitigation efforts, employee training on cybersecurity risks was required of all Cabot employees who have access to our information technology resources.
 The Code of Business Ethics is posted on our website (www.cabotcorp.com) under the caption "Company -About Cabot - Code of Business Ethics."